Jack Senior (footballer): Luton Town

 Senior signed for League Two club Luton Town on a two-year contract on 31 August 2016.
 After signing for Luton, manager Nathan Jones said "He ticks all the boxes for us.
 He's a young, hungry and athletic player who wants to learn."
 He suffered an injury setback in training, though he made his Luton debut on 4 October, starting in their 2–0 victory at home to West Bromwich Albion U21 in the EFL Trophy.
 Senior made his English Football League debut as a 56th-minute substitute for Jordan Cook in a 2–1 win away to Crewe Alexandra on 14 January 2017.
 Thereafter, he made 10 consecutive starts, which ended when he was rested for Luton's league match against Yeovil Town on 4 March.
 Senior started in Luton's 1–1 draw at home to Exeter City two weeks later, but missed their subsequent four matches after he was sidelined with a foot injury.
 In April 2017, he was named in the EFL Trophy Team of the Tournament.
 Despite being available for selection, Senior made no further appearances and finished 2016–17 with 16 appearances.

 On 14 November 2017, Senior signed a one-year contract extension with Luton, with the option of a further year.
 He joined National League club Harrogate Town on 31 January 2019 on loan until the end of 2018–19.
 Senior was released by Luton when his contract expired at the end of the 2018–19 season.

 Gloucester City

 After leaving Luton, Senior went on trial with Grimsby Town in July 2019, but was not offered a contract.
 He signed for National League North club Gloucester City on 26 November 2019 and scored on his debut four days later in a 2–2 home draw with Kettering Town.

 FC Halifax Town

 Senior signed for National League club FC Halifax Town on 21 August 2020.

+Doncaster Rovers

+Senior signed for League Two club Doncaster Rovers on 8 June 2023 on a two-year contract.

+In March 2025, with Senior's contract due to expire at the end of the season, Doncaster exercised an option within his contract to extend it by a further year.